davidgiven/fluxengine/README.md

 **Big warning.** Right now it is a hacked together prototype.
 It is not ready to use.
 Unless you eat and breathe embedded systems code and were born with a soldering iron in your mouth (hopefully, turned off) then this is not for you.
 If you were... please, give it a try!

+### Infrequently asked questions because nobody's got round to asking them yet

+**Q.** Why not just use a USB floppy drive?
+There are lots and they're cheap.

+**A.** Because USB floppy drives typically support a very limited set of formats --- typically only IBM 1440kB and 720kB.
+The FluxEngine should work on (almost) anything.

+**Q.** But aren't floppy disks obsolete?

+**A.** Absolutely they are.
+That doesn't mean they've gone away.
+Good luck with any old hardware, for example; a classic Mac won't boot without a classic Mac boot disk, and you can't make them on PCs (because they're weird).
+This is where the FluxEngine comes in.

+**Q.** But how can you read and write non-PC formats on a PC floppy drive?

+**A.** Because the FluxEngine hardware simply streams the raw magnetic flux pulsetrain from the drive to the PC, and then the analysis is done off-line in software.
+It doesn't rely on any floppy disk controller to interpret the pulsetrain, so we can be a lot cleverer.
+In fact, the disk doesn't even have to be spinning at the same speed.

+**Q.** That's awesome!
+What formats does it support?

+**A.** I'm glad you asked the question.
+Not a lot, currently.

+### Formats that it supports

+Currently, not a lot.

+  - IBM MFM 1440kB and 720kB formats, a.k.a. standard PC floppy disks

+  - Brother 240kB word processor disks

+...aaaand that's it.
+If you want more, please [get in touch](https://github.com/davidgiven/fluxengine/issues/new); I need samples of floppy disks to scan and play with.

 How?
 ----